Arkansas Civil Statute of Limitations Laws

 Find Legal Help from an Arkansas Attorney

 Whether it's a personal injury case in Little Rock or a car accident in Fort Smith, knowing when to file your civil lawsuit is the first step towards recovery for your injuries.
 Arkansas' civil statute of limitations depends on the type of claim involved.
-If you are dealing with a personal injury or business matter that merits compensation, it's in your best interests to contact an Arkansas injury attorney for a free claim evaluation.
+If you are dealing with a personal injury or business matter that merits compensation, it's in your best interests to contact an Arkansas injury attorney near you.